pymanopt/pymanopt/CONTRIBUTING.md

     git clone git@github.com:your-username/pymanopt.git

-Set up a local development environment, installing both the runtime and development dependencies listed in the `dev-requirements.txt` and `requirements.txt` files.
+Set up a local development environment, installing both the runtime and development dependencies listed in the `requirements/dev.txt` and `requirements/base.txt` files.
 We provide a simple bootstrapping script in `tools/bootstrap-pyenv-virtualenv.sh` to set up a local development environment.
 The script requires `pyenv` and `pyenv-virtualenv` to be installed and configured.